eyereece/eyereece/README.md

 ## 💻 Latest Projects
 🤖 <a href="https://github.com/eyereece/ai-projects/">AI projects</a>, this is where I post my most recent experimentations with AI frameworks, mainly RAG, Agents, and LLMs
-* <a href="https://github.com/eyereece/ai-projects/tree/main/ai-analyst-agent">AI Analyst Agent with LangChain and GPT-4 web app</a>
+* <a href="https://github.com/eyereece/ai-projects/tree/main/ai-analyst-agent">AI Analyst Agent web app</a>
 * <a href="https://github.com/eyereece/ai-experiments/tree/main/chat-with-your-pdf-ai">Chat with your PDF web app</a>

 🛍️ <a href="https://github.com/eyereece/fashion-recommender-cv">Fashion Recommender System</a>, a system that detects fashion objects and learns image representations through Neural Networks.
 It also utilizes ANN similarity search index to retrieve and rank these image representations.